Customer Support Across Different Ecommerce Platforms

 The words you use are critical if you are to avoid a bot shutting down your account. eg never use the

 word review.
-Be very careful of sentence structure that talks about upgrades or changes which can be
+Be very careful of sentence structure that talks about upgrades or changes which can be interpreted as components of potential review manipulation.

 For sure, never mention product inserts either!
 That’s a slippery slope especially if a customer replies and asks a direct question that is really awkward for you to respond to.